michaelhyi/film-blog/README.md

 Though not my most "impressive" project, it's my favorite one to have worked on thus far.
 I have put several hundred commits into this project, all while experimenting with different technologies and learning along the way.

 Source code has been moved here on October 25th, 2024.
-It was preivously part of my personal website's respository.
+It was previously part of my personal website's respository.

 ## Development